jdkato/markdata/README.md

     markdown = markdata.markdata(file_or_str, directives={'directive': implementation})
     ```
-    - Using the command-line tool: the CLI tool follows ["naming convention"](https://packaging.python.org/guides/creating-and-discovering-plugins/#using-naming-convention) discovery method.
-Markdata will associate all `markdata_{directive_name}.py` modules with their `main` function.
+    - Using the command-line tool: Markdata will associate all Python modules with their `main` function found in the   directory passed to `--directives='my_dir'`.

 Check out [our test cases](https://github.com/errata-ai/Markdata/tree/master/tests) for some examples.